 Source: Office for National Statistics

-Among live births born to term (37+ weeks gestational age), the percentage of low birth weight babies in Hull has been relatively similar to England since 2010 at around 2-3%.
+Among live births born to term (37+ weeks gestational age), the percentage of low birth weight babies in Hull has been relatively similar to England since 2010 at around 2-3%, although has increased slightly in Hull in the most recent year 2022 to 3.4%.

 Compared with benchmark